humanprotocol/hmt-escrow/.github/ISSUE_TEMPLATE/add-a-new-evm-network.md

 ---

 HMT-Escrow supports arbitrary EVM networks but there's a bit of work to do to make a network first class and make sure that it works.
 All of our EVM network launches are supported by gitcoin but you can gain a yearly bonus by being our network sponsor.
+If you need support please join tech-discussions on the human protocol discord linked on hmt.ai.

 ### Steps to receive gitcoin bounty
 - [ ] Launch the contracts on the devnet and make sure that everything is working